Next application deadline

 - by online meetings

-TAP Practitioners have set times to meet with youth.
-Although meetings are typically set once a month, students can access their TAP Practitioners as needed.
+Practitioners have set times to meet with young adults.
+Although meetings are typically set once a month, clients can access their Practitioners as needed.

-Phone meetings: TAP Practitioners whose students reside in communities outside their region set a time to speak with youth monthly.
+Phone meetings: Practitioners whose clients reside in communities outside their region set a time to speak with young adults monthly.

-In-person meetings: TAP Practitioners visit the institutions a minimum of 2 times a year to meet with youth.
+In-person meetings: Practitioners visit the institutions a minimum of 2 times a year to meet with young adults.

-TAP Practitioners are located across the province to best support students.
+Practitioners are located across the province to best support young adults.

 Advancing Futures funds education programs in a wide variety of career areas, including digital media design, teaching and plumbing.
 The program covers funding for: